 The public is asked by the Department to identify issues and opportunities in the current plan areas that land use and zoning might be able to address.
 The Department will engage the public for input through a variety of means: community meetings, public events, and online feedback.
 After hearing from community members, the Department will present a draft plan that addresses the issues and opportunities presented within a planning context.

-Special Note: The northern portion of West Hills, north of Roscoe, is not included in this Community Plan update since that portion of West Hills is in the Chatsworth-Porter Ranch Community Plan.
+Special Note: The northern portion of West Hills, north of Roscoe, is not included in this Community Plan update since that portion of West Hills is in the Chatsworth-Porter Ranch Community Plan; however, residents are still strongly encouraged to participate in this process.

 For more information about the Community Plan update project, CLICK HERE